 It is important to note that while the priority list includes those projects most critical to the University each campus has a much larger list that the priority list is culled from each year.
 The combined priority list is not meant to show an exhaustive list of needs for each campus but merely a realization and sense of proportion for the State Capital Budget.
-If the entire University of Illinois list were submitted, a total request in the neighborhood of \$600 million would be the result.
+If the entire University of Illinois list were submitted, not including special initiatives, a total request in the neighborhood of \$500 million would be the result.
 Table 3 reflects the entire capital budget request from the campuses of the University of Illinois.

-Table 3

-FY 2008 Capital Budget Request

-Summary by Campus

-(Dollars in Thousands)
+Table 3 FY 2009 Capital Budget Request Summary by Campus (Dollars in Thousands)